-Mark a spot on the axle housing casting in the position shown in Figure 5.
+Depending on the housing type, mark a spot on the differential housing, as shown in Figure 13.

-☐ Drill throu igh the housin g square to the outside surface using a 11.2mm [[7/16"] drill.

-- ☐ Tap the hole from the outside using a 1⁄4" NPT pipe tap. - Remove any sharp edges from the hole that may chip-off and fall into the housing.
+them from metal filings. ☐ Drill through the housing square to the outside surface using an 11.2mm [7/16"] drill. ☐ Tap the hole from the outside using a 1⁄4" NPT pipe tap.
+Remove any sharp edges from the hole that may chip-off and fall into the housing. / . /